 For more than 40 years, we have been connecting museums with Canadians.

 A national centre of expertise, the Canadian Heritage Information Network (CHIN) enables Canada's museums to connect with each other and their audiences through the use of digital technologies.

-This commitment has lead to the development of products and services that nurture the creation, management, presentation and preservation of Canada's digital heritage content.
+This commitment has led to the development of products and services that nurture the creation, management, presentation and preservation of Canada's digital heritage content.

 Working with heritage institutions across Canada, CHIN makes it possible for Canada's heritage professionals and volunteers to:

 Interact and Learn with Colleagues through CHIN